Straight from our Instagram feed

 In case you were wondering if the town was a type of rural fantasy-fulfilment, allow us to set you straight.
 That farmer using an oxen and cart to transport his crops would be doing it with this method regardless of whether you were watching or not.
 Life simply moves at a slower pace here, and is unbothered and not particularly influenced by the modernity of the rest of the world… or the rest of Cuba, for that matter.
 The perfect opportunity to experience an authentic slice of Cuban rural life.

-Walking is definitely one of the best ways in which to discover compact little Vinales, although a cycling tour of the Vinales township and surrounding farmlands is also an option.
+Walking is definitely one of the best ways in which to discover compact little Vinales, although a cycling or horseback tour of the Vinales township and surrounding farmlands is also an option.
 As you spend time in the Viñales Valley you will visit the many different plantations of the region, growing manioc, arrowroot, sweet potato, tobacco, tomato, banana, mango and pineapple.
 Crossing small private farms, you can see the farmers working with their oxen and their traditional methods of cultivation.
 You’ll also have the opportunity to taste delicious sugar cane juice mixed with grapefruit juice, known as guaratón.

-You’ll lunch at an organic farm with stunning views of your surroundings.
+You might choose to have lunch at an organic farm with stunning views of your surroundings.
 El Paraiso is a slice of paradise in the Valley of Silence, and incorporates family-run restaurant owned by Wilfredo and his daughters.

 In the evenings it’s time to enjoy Vinales’ limited but lively nightlife.
 Vinales’ tranquil natural beauty sits comfortably alongside a lively and jaunty nightlife, which will surely make your stay in Viñales a memorable one.
 You can choose to explore in the evenings independently, or your local guide will be available to host you.
 Your local guide will be able to recommend a range of options and organise tickets and transfers (paid for locally).